ddoa/dea-code-examples/exercises/jsp-servlet/README.md

 * DEA Slides: Java EE Presentation Layer
 * Chapter 4 and 14 from Patterns of Enterprise Application Architecture (Fowler)
 * Need more practical background and do you have a PluralSight account?
-As a HAN-OOSE student you can apply for an account by mailing visiting the site from [Xtend](https://ica-xtend.nl/winkel/pluralsight/):
+As a HAN-OOSE student you can apply for an account at [ICA Xtend](https://ica-xtend.nl/winkel/):
 	* http://www.pluralsight.com/courses/java-web-fundamentals (including Java Server Pages)
 	* http://www.pluralsight.com/courses/springmvc-intro (only the Introduction)